krewshul/shelly_plug_monitor/README.md

 `python start.py`

-Upon launching the application, you'll be prompted with 2 buttons: "Set Credentials" and "Begin Monitoring"
+Upon launching the application, you'll be prompted with 3 buttons: "Add IP Address", "Update", and "Begin Monitoring"

-1. Select "Set Credentials" and set your user name and the IP's of your devices. ***Currently username and password are not used.
-This will be implemented at a later date.***
+1. Select "Add IP Address" and set the IP's of your devices. ***NOTE: Currently password protected devices cannot be monitored.
+I am having issues with creating a schedule while the password is set.
+I am open for people to look into it.***

+2. After setting your IP Addresses, press "Update" to set your the IP's to your .env file.

-2. After setting your credentials, press "Begin Monitoring" to start monitoring your devices.
+3. Finally, press "Begin Monitoring" to start monitoring your devices.

-Once the credentials are set and monitoring begun, the application will display the devices and their status.
+Once the IP's are set and monitoring begun, the application will display the devices and their status.
 You can interact with each device, view real-time data, and schedule automated tasks as needed.

 Use the buttons provided to toggle device power, create new schedules, view existing schedules, and chart power consumption trends.